 If you are only interested in egg production than you may not want to purchase chicks that have broody tendencies.
 Broody hens can be troublesome, so if your not looking for a mother hen, here are the breeds you may want to avoid.

 In my opinion, the real trooper in the worst weather conditions is the Ameraucana, and they’re good layers too!
-But don’t pick this breed if your looking for a pal, this is the loser breed as far as I’m concerned!
-The perfect word describing this breed is ALOOF.
+But don’t pick this breed if you’re looking for a pal, this is the loser breed as far as I’m concerned.
+The perfect word to describe this breed is ALOOF.

 The Ameraucana, often called the Easter Egger lays blue/green eggs, and you can expect approximately four medium-large eggs per week.

 The Orpington is one of my favorite breeds.
 They are very sweet, friendly, and seldom bullies towards the other members of the flock.
 However, living in the desert where the temperatures reach well over 110 they have proven their tolerance for heat to be quite low.
 Especially considering they can be broody and won’t leave the coop where temperatures can be life threatening.
 Every situation is different and they may be fine as free range chickens with plenty of shade and water.

 Recognized Varieties: Buff, Black, Blue, White, (buff is most common.)